All Episodes

 Yeah, for those of you in Rio Linda, perforated innards.

-Prosecutors are unable to charge anyone with animal cruelty because there is no such law unless they can prove the horse didn't like it or or was uh injured, and of course it was the exact opposite.
+Prosecutors are unable to charge anyone with animal cruelty because there is no such law unless they can prove the horse didn't like it or was injured.

 These animals don't have the cognitive ability to consent, and that is the case, then we have to be protecting them, said Pam Roach.

-Well, now would somebody explain something to me.
+Well, now, would somebody explain something to me?

 I'm very proud to be naive about these kinds of things.